cheerfulperson/tanks/README.md

 # Tanki table demo

 ## Description
-Technologies used: `React`, `SCSS`
+Technologies and libraries used: `React`, `SCSS`, `react-query`

-The `VehiclesTable` component has been implemented and it includes implementation of the functionality:
+Implemented the `VehiclesTable` component and the `Vehicles` view for it, which includes an implementation of the functionality:
  - Pagination with a choice of the number of displayed tanks.
  - Input with a filter on tank names, provided that the names have diacritical marks.
- - The component is covered with unit-tests.
+ - The components is covered with unit-tests.

 ## Running and Building the Project

-To run and build the project, you can use the commands defined in the `package.json` file.
-Here's how examples:

 ### Running the Project